WebAssembly/component-model/design/mvp/Explainer.md

 definitions of each of these built-ins and their interactions.

-### 🪙 Start Definitions
+### Start Definitions

 Like modules, components can have start functions that are called during instantiation.
-Unlike modules, components can call start functions at multiple points during instantiation with each such call having parameters and results.
+Unlike modules, component dependencies are always acyclic, so their dependencies are always initialized first, so they can call imports without any special considerations.

 Thus, `start` definitions in components look like function calls:
 ```ebnf
 start ::= (start <funcidx> (value <valueidx>)* (result (value <id>?))*)
 ```

+If multiple start definitins are present in a component, they are called in the order they appear in the encoding.

+Currently, the `(value <valueidx>)*` and `(result (value <id>?))` lists are required to be empty, and `<funcidx>` must refer to a function with no arguments or return values.
+In the 🪙 future, these will allow the calls to be passed arguments and return results.

+#### 🪙 Start Definition arguments and results

 The `(value <valueidx>)*` list specifies the arguments passed to `funcidx` by indexing into the *value index space*.
 Value definitions (in the value index space) are like immutable `global` definitions in Core WebAssembly except that